 We believe it is the duty of National governments and international organizations to promote the rule of law.
 International organizations set the benchmarks against which the application of rule of law is measured.
 However, our recent experience shows that certain International organizations do not treat all states on an equal footing.

 Some powerful International actors have pressured the Maldives to take certain measures contradictory to our laws.
-We were asked to withdraw certain criminal cases filed by independent State bodies for crimes as serious as the armed forces abducting and keeping in isolation a serving judge, we have been asked to hold the second round of our elections tomorrow, though our Supreme Court has issued an interim verdict to delay it due to an ongoing case of alleged voter fraud during the first round of elections held on the 7of September.
+We were asked to withdraw certain criminal cases filed by independent State bodies for crimes as serious as the armed forces abducting and keeping in isolation a serving judge, we have been asked to hold the second round of our elections tomorrow, though our Supreme Court has issued an interim verdict to delay it due to an ongoing case of alleged voter fraud during the first round of elections held on the 7t of September.
 We were told to take these measures for the good of the country.

 Excellencies,